 You’ve used your (or your client’s) values to craft a mission statement, audience personas, and core messaging.
 You’ve established a solid visual identity.
 Now it’s time to actually create a content marketing strategy that sparks inspiration.

-In this three-part series, we’ll walk you through how to position yourself and create content from a solid foundation that will make your (or your client’s!) brand stand out.
+In this three-part series, we’ll walk you through how to position yourself and create a content marketing strategy from a solid foundation that will make your (or your client’s!) brand stand out.
 Welcome to Part Three, all about creating content that sparks!

-There are two main questions to ask yourself when it comes to content creation:
+There are two main questions to ask yourself when it comes to a content marketing strategy:

 - How do you want people to feel?
 Select visual and audio content that evokes these emotions.